frmoretto/claude-memory-user-edits-guide/guide/04_What_Works.md

 ---
 layout: default
-title: "Chapter 4: What Works"
+title: "4.
+What Works"
+parent: Guide
+nav_order: 4
 ---

 # Chapter 4: What Works (And What Doesn't)